Sixeye/rentamovietool/README.md

 # rentamovietool
 Exercise to improve Symfony 4 skills
-Can be a real app at the end of the project
+Can be a real app if one adds a few items
 # rentamovietool